Skip to main content

 Labour Regimes and Global Production

 I have worked collaboratively with two groups of researchers on the development of ‘labour regime analysis’.
 The concept of a labour regime acts as a bridge between distinct sub-disciplines that study labour, work and employment and those that study firms and globalised production.
 And it allows for the scalar analysis of the multiple dimensions of social relations, governance and regulation that stabilise and contest the production process in particular places.
 The first set of work developed out of the research on EU FTAs and labour standards and involves the conceptualisation of labour regimes as consisting of nested scales of relations, articulating global value chains, national political economies and workplaces .
 (Smith et al. 2018; Campling et al. 2019).
 The second group emerged from a long-standing collaboration with the Historical Materialism and World Development Research Seminar (HMWDRS) and builds on prior work on class-relational analysis in a book edited with Jonathan Pattenden, Satoshi Miyamura and Ben Selwyn The Class Dynamics of Development (Routledge, 2017).
-This collective work is culminating a collection of essays Labour Regimes and Global Production (Agenda, forthcoming) that I am editing with Elena Baglioni, Neil Coe and Adrian Smith.
+This collective work resulted in a collection of original essays Labour Regimes and Global Production (Agenda/ Columbia University Press, 2022) that I am edited with Elena Baglioni, Neil Coe and Adrian Smith.

 Interdisciplinary Study of the Global Ocean and Environmental Change